Redooz/Redooz/README.md

 <h3 align="center">A passionate fullstack developer from Colombia</h3>

-- 🌱 I’m currently working with **Angular, NestJS, Java Spring, MySQL and Golang **
+- 🌱 I’m currently working with ** Angular, NestJS, Java Spring, MySQL, Firestore and Golang **

 - 👨‍💻 All of my projects are available at [https://github.com/Redooz](https://github.com/Redooz)